 |Jesus, praying for me…|

 Funny thing about tonight though.
 On the way to the church, John says, “I’m not asking for an extra tartar sauce tonight.
 Guy makes me feel bad.
 If you aren’t going to eat any could you take one anyway and give it to me?”
 Should have just said sure, but my finicky taste buds are just beginning to like the taste of tartar sauce.
 I just sort of hover my forkful of fish above my gigantic 2 ounce crater of tartar sauce and see if any of the flavor reaches my fish.
 “No problem, I’ll ask for extra tonight and let him embarrass me instead,” chimes the martyr wife.
 I will say, THE TARTAR SAUCE GUY is consistent.
 Gives me the same song and dance, trying to get me just to move along.
-I stand in front of him longer than it took giving birth to Adam, my breech baby, smile sweetly, and wait.
+I stand in front of him longer than it took giving birth to Adam, my breech baby, smiling sweetly, and wait.
 Finally the impact of that 2 ounce extra container weighs in on my plate.
 I offer him a heady, “thank you, thank you,” and move forward, holding up my hand as a stop sign to his equally big box of tiny sour cream containers.
 Yes to a dinner roll, no to cornbread, and no to all the free drinks offered if you didn’t spend that extra buck on pop.

 |Some of the stained glass windows, always 3 in group…|